bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 2. A recent release history, with some bug fixes at least
 3. Decent documentation (shows care,  and will save my sanity too!)
 4. Few, or better yet, no, dependencies

+SUGGESTED BREAK POINT (AND END OF BART PROOF READ)

 ## Designing Linkifier